KShebek/cbe504/main.typ

 With this, we can often make order-of-magnitude arguments and simplifications, which we will do below.
 Note, however, that one can always simply use the transition state theory expression for $k$ in its full form, calculating each partition function without further simplifications (provided the underlying data is accessible).

-As a point of reference, the following order of magnitude arguments are fairly reasonable in the temperature range of 300---500 K or so:
+As a point of reference, the following order of magnitude arguments are fairly reasonable in the temperature range of 300---500 K or so for common molecules:
 $ z'_"trans" &approx O(10^8-10^9) "per DOF" \
  z_"rot" &approx O(10^1-10^2) "per DOF" \
  z_"vib" &approx O(10^0-10^1) "per DOF"\
  z_"el" &approx O(10^0),
 $
 where DOF stands for degree of freedom.
 The units of $z'_"trans"$ are such that it has 1/$"cm"^3$ when there are three degrees of freedom.
-That said, these are simply rough rules-of-thumb.
+That said, these are simply rough rules-of-thumb, and exceptions will inevitably arise.
+Given how straightforward it is to calculate the translational partition function and its major impact on the rate constant, this is generally one that is worth computing rather than estimating.

 === Adsorption

-// draw energy diagram

 ==== Degrees of Freedom